dentarg/auth0-blog/_posts/2017-02-10-glossary-of-modern-javascript-concepts.markdown

 ## <span id="functional-programming"></span>Functional Programming

-Now that we've learned about pure functions, statelessness, immutability, and declarative programming, let's look briefly into the _functional programming_ paradigm.
+Now that we've learned about pure functions, statelessness, immutability, and declarative programming, let's look briefly into the functional programming paradigm.

 **Functional programming** encompasses the above concepts in the following ways:

 * Core functionality with pure functions without side effects.
 * Data is immutable.
 * Functional programs are stateless.
-* Imperative shell contains pure core.
+* Imperative outer code contains and executes pure core code.

 ### Functional Programming Takeaways

 Immutable data and statelessness mean that the program's existing state is not modified.
 Instead, new values are returned.
 Pure functions are used for core functionality.
-In order to implement the program and manage necessary side effects, impure functions can call pure functions to implement imperative code.
+In order to implement the program and manage necessary side effects, impure functions can call pure functions using imperative code.

 To learn more about **functional programming**, check out the following resources: